teymuri/arvin/README.md

 Tila is an interpreted purely functional programming language.

-**Note**: Streem is still in the design stage.
+**Note**: Tila is still in the design stage.
 It's not working yet.
 Stay tuned.

 ## Compiling
 ### Dependencies